rustwasm/rfcs/text/000-wasm-bindgen-trait-method-inheritance.md

 However, this RFC is forwards-compatible with using `wasm_bindgen` on traits, and it is not necessary right now, so it is deferred for a future RFC.

+# Unresolved Questions
+[unresolved]: #unresolved-questions

+In the above examples I used the `I` prefix for the traits (e.g. `IHtmlElement`, `IElement`, etc.)

+This is because JavaScript ties classes and methods together, but Rust keeps them separate.

+As an example, in Rust we have an `HTMLElement` type (which corresponds to `HTMLElement` in JavaScript), but methods are split into a separate trait, and we cannot re-use the `HTMLElement` name for the trait, so we essentially need two namespaces: one for types and one for traits.

+And so, as a convention, I added the `I` prefix to the traits, which essentially put them into a separate namespace from the types.

+There are other conventions, and I'm not sure about the best way to solve this problem.